« return to top

 What sort of stretcher bars do you use?

-We cut and assemble our own using 5/8" and 1" thick dried material that we stock from reputable framing suppliers.
+We cut and assemble our own using 5/8" , 1" , 1.5", and 2.0" thick kiln dried material that we stock from reputable framing suppliers.
 We glue and assemble each stretcher by hand.
 All our stretchers are custom made and we do not use any flimsy precut bars like many art stores carry.
-We can order 2" deep bars on request.

 Do you use a machine to do your stretching?